Ted Williams: 1946–1949

 Williams signed a $70,000 contract in 1947.
 Williams was also almost traded for Joe DiMaggio in 1947.
 In late April, Red Sox owner Tom Yawkey and Yankees owner Dan Topping agreed to swap the players, but a day later canceled the deal when Yawkey requested that Yogi Berra come with DiMaggio.
 In May, Williams was hitting .337.
 Williams won the Triple Crown in 1947, but lost the MVP award to Joe DiMaggio, 202 points to 201 points.
 One writer left Williams off his ballot.
-Williams said he thought it was Mel Webb, whom Williams called a "grouchy old guy", although it now appears it was not Webb, and three writers left DiMaggio off of their ballots.
-Williams was the third major league player to have had at least four 30-home run and 100-RBI seasons in their first five years, joining Chuck Klein and Joe DiMaggio, and followed by Ralph Kiner, Mark Teixeira, Albert Pujols, and Ryan Braun through 2011.
+Williams said that he thought that it was Mel Webb, whom Williams called a "grouchy old guy", although it now appears that it was not Webb, and three writers left DiMaggio off their ballots.
+Williams was the third major league player to have had at least four 30-home run and 100-RBI seasons in his first five years, joining Chuck Klein and Joe DiMaggio, and followed by Ralph Kiner, Mark Teixeira, Albert Pujols, and Ryan Braun through 2011.

 In 1948, under their new manager, the ex-New York Yankee great skipper Joe McCarthy, Williams hit a league-leading .369 with 25 home runs and 127 RBIs, and was third in MVP voting.
 On April 29, Williams hit his 200th career home run.
 He became just the second player to hit 200 home runs in a Red Sox uniform, joining his former teammate Jimmie Foxx.
 On October 2, against the Yankees, Williams hit his 222nd career home run, tying Foxx for the Red Sox all-time record.
 In the Red Sox' final two games of the regular schedule, they beat the Yankees (to force a one-game playoff against the Cleveland Indians) and Williams got on base eight times out of ten plate appearances.
 In the playoff, Williams went 1-for-4, with the Red Sox losing 8–3.